matthr0w/ChipleX/usercode/examples/image_processing_tum_logo/README.md

 ## Usage

-To use this example, copy the header files and the `tum_input.jpg` image file into the `configs` folder, then build the project.
+To use this example, copy the header files and the `tum_input.jpg` image file into the `usercode` directory, then build the project.
+You can ignore the `spike` directory.